penzhan8451/fangclaw-go/README.md

 ### For Dashboard User:

-You can install skills from ClawHub or upload your own skills fromn the dashboard.
+You can install skills from ClawHub or upload your own skills fromn the dashboard -> Skills sidebar.

 ![Install Skill from ClawHub or Upload your Skill (SKILL.md or zip)](image-1.png)